Keshavkumarr0/MediSenseAI/README.md

 - **AI Model**: Switch between different Gemini model versions
 - **UI Theme**: Customize Gradio interface theme and layout

-## ⚠️ Disclaimer

-**Important**: This application is for educational and informational purposes only.
-It should NOT be used as a substitute for professional medical advice, diagnosis, or treatment.
-Always consult qualified healthcare professionals for medical concerns.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author

-**Keshav Kumar**

 - GitHub: [@Keshavkumarr0](https://github.com/Keshavkumarr0)